lars-erik/ARMLinker/readme.md

 ## Overview

-ARM Templates does not support relative paths.
+ARM Templates does not support local and relative paths.
 The only way to link to other files is to put them online.
-This tool expects relative paths and merges your ARM templates into a one template.
+This tool expects local and/or relative paths and merges your ARM templates into a one template.
 A fuller narrative with example usage can be read on [my blog here](http://blog.aabech.no/archive/armlinker-100-released/).

 ## Install